How To Grow Sunflower Microgreens At Home

 How to Grow Sunflower Microgreens at Home

 Sunflower microgreens are very popular as they are delicious, juicy, and nutritious.
-Their mild flavor means you can use sunflower microgreens on sandwiches, in salads, as last-minute additions in dishes.
+Their mild flavor means you can use sunflower microgreens on sandwiches, in salads, and as last-minute additions to dishes.

 The sweet, nutty flavor and crunchy texture make sunflower microgreens a great healthy stand-alone snack.